Table visualization (new)

 This article applies to the following Customer Insights roles: Developer

-It probably goes without saying, but we’ll say it anyway: the new table visualization is an update to the original table visualization.
+It probably goes without saying, but we’ll say it anyway: the new table visualization is an update to the legacy table visualization .
 (The original visualization is still available, and is now referred to as the Table (Legacy) visualization.)
 As with the original, the new visualization (which, among other things, adds a number of cool new formatting options) is most useful when you need to present a large number of data points, and when the actual value of those data points is important.
 That’s what tables are for.

 When working with Customer Insights, keep in mind that tables are also good at reporting large quantities of data, but are not so good at reporting data trends: it can be difficult to look at a table of numbers of immediately grasp whether registrations have generally been increasing or decreasing.